Hyderabadi Mirchi Ka Salan Recipe is the most authentic recipe in Hyderabad made with Mirchi that is green chillies and relished along with Biryani.

 In Hyderabad, Biryani is incomplete without Mirchi Ka Salan and Bagara Baingan.
 They both go hand in hand.
 The Salan is very spicy, tangy and full of aromatic flavors into the dish.

-The masala that goes into making curry is a paste of roasted coconut, peanuts, sesame seeds, cumin seeds and mustard seeds.
+- The masala that goes into making curry is a paste of roasted coconut, peanuts, sesame seeds, roasted onions, cumin seeds and mustard seeds.

 The mirchi ka salan is sometimes eaten along with roti in Hyderabad and it is a common sight to see hyderabadis eating the curry with rotis.